wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 It allows you to show your embedded youtube videos somewhere in your site (widgets or content) by using shortcodes

-= Does it detetect all videos posted? =
+= Will it detect and show all videos posted? =

 Once you activate the plugin, it will detect automatically all new videos posted.
 To detect videos posted previous the plugin activation, you have a button in the plugin settings.
 Once detected, the process won\'t be needed to run ever.